MarkPearlCoZa/Blog_General/_posts/2015-10-06-Refactoring-Code-Base-Links.md

 6. When adding new features, try to “go with the flow.”
 7. If you need to take the code in a new direction, isolate your changes and use the Adapter Pattern to integrate.

+#### Characterisation Tests

+These are useful for nailing down the behavior of the existing code.
+They are different from test driven tests - revealing intent is not necessarily a primary objective.

 ### Refactoring Articles ###

 [Martin Fowlers Catalog of Refactorings](http://refactoring.com/catalog/)